Working on Nebulab

 - More tips can be found in our article template.

 If you follow these rules, you should be able to produce an article in 8 hours.
-If it's taking longer than 8 hours, you should probably reach out to your mentor, who will help you figure out any issues you might be having!
+If it's taking longer than 8 hours, you should probably reach out to your manager, who will help you figure out any issues you might be having!

 Here are some useful articles on writing compelling technical blog posts: